florayuan18/florayuan18.github.io/kfc.md

 _Definition:_
 - Repeats a specific block of code for known number of times
 - Parts: initialization, Boolean expression, and increment
-- If true, loop executes statements in body | If false, exit for loop
+- If true, loop executes statements in body and if false, exit for loop

 _Example:_
 ``` javascript